kbtwumasi/School_District_Analysis/README.md

 	- No other school’s performance was affected by replacing Thomas High School ninth graders scores.

 - How does replacing the ninth-grade scores affect the following?

 	- Math and reading scores by grade remained the same for other grades and other schools.
-	- Scores by school spending: Scores by school spending stayed the same
+	- Scores by school spending stayed the same
 ![Scores by School Spending](/Resources/scores_by_school_spending.png)

 	- Scores by school size stayed the same
 ![Scores by school size](/Resources/scores_by_school_size.png)

 	- Scores by school type stayed the same
 ![Scores by school type](/Resources/scores_by_school_type.png)

 ## Summary